ashish9921/mini--project/README.md

 Humen Can Understand And remain tha name of object and use .
  But What About Computer .
- For that we made this Software to Understand the name of object by Seeing them
+ For that we made this Software to Understand the name of object by Seeing them And give you output as name of Object